 Simmering the beef long enough is essential.
 If you use high heat and rush the procedure to get the brisket on the plate a bit early, it can become chewy.
 Also, you shouldn’t boil the meat.
 Instead, simmer it using the right directions from your recipe.

-Check for the internal temperature of the beef.
+Check for the internal temperature of the beef using any of the good quality digital meat thermometers.
 Even though the meat is safe to eat when it reaches 160 degrees F, if you’re looking for tenderness, go for 190 degrees F.

 Adjust the cooking time depending on the internal temperature.
-But, remember that no recipe can state you the specific duration to result in a perfect dish.
+But, remember that no recipe can tell you the specific duration to result in a perfect dish.

 So, it’s always better to use the internal temperature as a standard to determine whether the meat is done or not.